ohjelmistokehitys/docker-commands/readme.md

 > The `--interactive` or `-i` option lets you [send input to the container through standard input](https://docs.docker.com/reference/cli/docker/container/run/#interactive).
 >
 > The `--tty` or `-t` option [connects your terminal to the I/O streams of the container](https://docs.docker.com/reference/cli/docker/container/run/#tty).
-> # "--name" option gives the container a name, in this case "syslogs".
 >
 > The --name flag [lets you specify a custom identifier for a container](https://docs.docker.com/reference/cli/docker/container/run/#name).